tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

   sufferings, for nothing material can appease it.
 - The ontological sickness, we know, always leads its victims toward the "solutions" that are most likely to aggravate it.
+- Stendhal, Flaubert, Tocqueville describe as "republican" or "democratic" an evolution which we today would call totalitarian:
+   - As the mediator comes nearer and the concrete differences between men grow smaller, abstract opposition plays an even larger part in individual and collective existence.
+   - Thus every human force is braced in a struggle that is as relentless as it is senseless, since no concrete difference or positive value is involved.
+Totalitarianism is precisely this.
+- Totalitarianism exists when all desires have been organized one by one into a general and permanent mobilization of being in the service of nothingness.
+- Double mediation has invaded the growing domain of collective existence and wormed its way into the more intimate depths of the individual soul, until finally it stretches beyond national boundaries and annexes countries, races, and continents, in the heart of a universe where technical progress is wiping away one by one the differences between men.
 -